d3i-infra/Infrastructure-D3I-pilot/README.md

 ## TODO

-- Test Azure postgresql integration (I think it should sort of work), havent tested this at all
+- ✅ Test Azure postgresql integration (I think it should sort of work), havent tested this at all
-- Test the rest of the components
+- ✅ Test the rest of the components (TN: not complete but app runs)
-- Test data encryption keys
+- ❌ Test data encryption keys (NS: Discuss with data stewards)
-- Setup environment for production
+- ❌ Setup environment for production
-- Configure a data backup mechanism
+- ❌ Configure a data backup mechanism

 # Terraform to deploy our cloud infrastructure